 Being a therapist is a great privilege.
 I feel honored to be welcomed into the lives of many wonderful people.
 Every day I learn so much.
 The issues brought up in therapy (individual, couples, or family) are the most significant, intimate, and ultimately human moments I can imagine.
-People share things with me they are afraid to talk about with their partners, their parents, and even things they are afraid to look at in themselves.

 It is good to have an end to journey towards; but it is the journey that matters, in the end.